soi-20/brains/_posts/2018-02-27-centralization.md

 Ironically, with the rise of Bitcon, the world order that we’re in is undergoing a profound adjustment to more centralized ecosystems.

-Both capitalism and communism have decentrkalized voluntaryism, but both ideals corrupt in practice to centralized rent-seeking and use of lethal force.
+Both capitalism and communism have decentralized voluntaryism, but both ideals corrupt in practice to centralized rent-seeking and use of lethal force.
 The world was never so much about ideal distribution of resources, as it was about the centralized use of force vs a decentralized voluntary trade and resilience to such force.

 So what do we do?
 I believe that the future of Internet and blockchain tech is the best chance of decentralized power we've had in past 1000 years since Song dynasty.